 - Don and Donna

 - Driving Miss Donna - what does this mean?
 Whenever I want to go somewhere, if Don is home he will usually drive.
 He always says he is driving miss Donna!
-This blog is for our travels, usually with our truck and fifth wheel trailer, but sometimes in our Journey.
-Don retired October 2011 so hopefully the travelling part will increase!
-When we are not vacationing check in for updates about our life at home and our wonderful family:)
+This blog is for our travels, usually with our truck and fifth wheel trailer, but sometimes in our other wheels.
+When we are not vacationing check in for updates, although less frequent, about our life at home and our wonderful family:)

 Sunday, April 29, 2012

 Over the last 2 days we have travelled through Bryce Canyon National Park and Capital Reef National Park.
 In many instances the “scenic route” we drove along to get there afforded more attractions and beauty than the actual canyons.

 On Saturday we packed our lunch and headed through the park on Hwy 63.
 We thought that was funny, as it was as different from Alberta’s Hwy 63 as you can get.
 Bryce Canyon is full of incredible red hoodoos, not unlike those in Drumheller, other than the height and quantity.
 It is so overwhelming to see them, and the drove allows you to stop and view from so many different angles.